nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_llava-v1.5-13B-GPTQ - [fail]
 `"0"`

+TheBloke_llemma_34b-GPTQ - [pass / mixed ]
+Answer does include :
+`"[...]
+The correct answer to this question is 1.
+Since there are three boys and two girls in the family, we can conclude that Sally must be one of the two girls.
+Therefore, she only has one sister. [...]"`
+Alas it has a bunch more in the answer that is not so correct.

 TheBloke_LongChat-7B-GPTQ -  [ fail ]
 Out of several tries there were different errors and wrong answers.